Interacting with Common Services

 GUI Application

 Database engines commonly have their own GUI application.
-MySQL has MySQL Workbench and MSSQL has SQL Server Management Studio or SSMS, we can install those tools in our attack host and connect to the database.
+MySQL has MySQL Workbencharrow-up-right and MSSQL has SQL Server Management Studio or SSMSarrow-up-right, we can install those tools in our attack host and connect to the database.
 SSMS is only supported in Windows.
-An alternative is to use community tools such as dbeaver. dbeaver is a multi-platform database tool for Linux, macOS, and Windows that supports connecting to multiple database engines such as MSSQL, MySQL, PostgreSQL, among others, making it easy for us, as an attacker, to interact with common database servers.
+An alternative is to use community tools such as dbeaverarrow-up-right. dbeaverarrow-up-right is a multi-platform database tool for Linux, macOS, and Windows that supports connecting to multiple database engines such as MSSQL, MySQL, PostgreSQL, among others, making it easy for us, as an attacker, to interact with common database servers.

 Install dbeaver